Rudy Giuliani: 1989

 Giuliani first ran for New York City mayor in 1989, when he attempted to unseat three-term incumbent Ed Koch.
-He won the September 1989 Republican Party primary election against business magnate Ronald Lauder in a campaign marked by claims that Giuliani was not a true Republican after an acrimonious debate between the two men.
-In the Democratic primary, Koch was upset by Manhattan Borough president David Dinkins.
+He won the September 1989 Republican Party primary election against business magnate Ronald Lauder in a campaign marked by claims that Giuliani was a not a true Republican (RINO) after an acrimonious debate between the two men.

+In the Democratic primary, Koch was upset by David Dinkins, who was Manhattan Borough president.
 In the general election, Giuliani ran as the fusion candidate of both the Republican and the Liberal parties.
 The Conservative Party, which had often co-lined the Republican party candidate, withheld support from Giuliani and ran Lauder instead.
 Conservative Party leaders were unhappy with Giuliani on ideological grounds.
 They cited the Liberal Party's endorsement statement that Giuliani "agreed with the Liberal Party's views on affirmative action, gay rights, gun control, school prayer, and tuition tax credits".

-During two televised debates, Giuliani framed himself as an agent of change, saying, "I'm the reformer," that "If we keep going merrily along, this city's going down," and that electing Dinkins would represent "more of the same, more of the rotten politics that have been dragging us down".
+During two televised debates, Giuliani framed himself as an agent of change, saying, "I'm the reformer", that "If we keep going merrily along, this city's going down", and that electing Dinkins would represent "more of the same, more of the rotten politics that have been dragging us down".
 Giuliani pointed out that Dinkins had not filed a tax return for many years and several other ethical missteps, in particular a stock transfer to his son.
 Dinkins filed several years of returns and said the tax matter had been fully paid off.
 He denied other wrongdoing, saying that "what we need is a mayor, not a prosecutor" and that Giuliani refused to say "the R-word – he doesn't like to admit he's a Republican".
-Dinkins won the endorsements of three of the four daily New York newspapers, while Giuliani won approval from the New York Post.

-In the end, Giuliani lost to Dinkins by a margin of 47,080 votes out of 1,899,845 votes cast, in the closest election in New York City's history.
-The closeness of the race was particularly noteworthy, considering the small percentage of New York City residents who are registered Republicans, and it resulted in Giuliani being the presumptive nominee for a rematch with Dinkins at the next election.
+Dinkins won the endorsements of three of the four major daily New York newspapers, while Giuliani won approval from the New York Post.
+In the end, Giuliani lost to Dinkins by a margin of 47,080 votes out of 1,899,845 votes cast, in what was the closest election in New York City's history.
+The closeness of the race was particularly noteworthy, considering the small percentage of New York City residents who were registered Republicans, and it resulted in Giuliani being the presumptive nominee for a rematch with Dinkins at the next election.